Image Encoding#

 An image can be represented using a two-dimensional matrix, where each point in the matrix is called a pixel.
 The color of each pixel is represented using the three primary colors: red, green, and blue.

-• 24-bit color mode: Each pixel is encoded with 24 bits (bits per pixel, bpp) RGB values: using three 8-bit unsigned integers (0 to 255) to represent the intensity of red, green, and blue.
+- 24-bit color mode: Each pixel is encoded with 24 bits (bits per pixel, bpp) RGB values: using three 8-bit unsigned integers (0 to 255) to represent the intensity of red, green, and blue.

 Another important attribute of an image is its resolution, represented as width x height.

 When processing images or videos, another attribute is the aspect ratio, which describes the proportional relationship between the width and height of the image or pixel.
 Common ratios include 4:3, 16:9, and 21:9, typically referring to the display aspect ratio (DAR).
-Similarly, pixels can also have different aspect ratios, referred to as pixel aspect ratio (PAR).
+Similarly, pixels can have different aspect ratios, referred to as pixel aspect ratio (PAR).

 YUV Color Model#

-RGB appeals to the human eye's perception of color, while YUV focuses on the sensitivity of vision to brightness.
+RGB appeals to the human eye's perception of color, while YUV focuses on the visual sensitivity to brightness.
 Y represents luminance (Luminance, Luma), and UV represents chrominance (Chrominance/Chroma) (thus black-and-white films can omit UV, being similar to RGB), represented by Cr and Cb, respectively.
 Therefore, YUV is typically recorded in the format Y.

-• 4:4:4 indicates full sampling.
+- 4:4:4 indicates full sampling.

-• 4:2:2 indicates 2:1 horizontal sampling, with vertical fully sampled.
+- 4:2:2 indicates 2:1 horizontal sampling, vertical fully sampled.

-• 4:2:0 indicates 2:1 horizontal sampling, with 2:1 vertical sampling.
+- 4:2:0 indicates 2:1 horizontal sampling, 2:1 vertical sampling.

-• 4:1:1 indicates 4:1 horizontal sampling, with vertical fully sampled.
+- 4:1:1 indicates 4:1 horizontal sampling, vertical fully sampled.

-Conversion between RGB and YUV#
+Conversion Between RGB and YUV#

 Y = 0.299R + 0.587G + 0.114B